EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Configuring-and-managing-Storage-Spaces-Direct-and-hyper-converged-virtualization.md

 ### Task 1: Install the failover clustering feature

-For this task, for time purposes, it is recommended to use PowerShell.
+For this task, to save on time, it is recommended to use PowerShell.

 #### Desktop Experience